Adnan18Ansari/ImageCaptionGenerator/README.md

 # ImageCaptionGenerator
+Caption generation is a challenging artificial intelligence problem where a textual description must be generated for a given photograph i.e. generating captions to describe images.
+It requires both methods from computer vision to understand the content of the image and a language model from the field of natural language processing to turn the understanding of the image into words in the right order.
+Model is trained on Flickr8k dataset
 ## Steps involved :-
 Loading the image-caption mappings.
 Text cleaning - Removal of single-lettered words, removal of punctuations, removal of numbers/digits.